cbrnr/python-intro-short/09-Dictionaries/09-Dictionaries.md

 {'house': 'Haus', 'cat': 'Katze', 'snake': 'Schlange'}
 ```

-If we do want to add new key/value pairs whenever we access a non-existing entry, we can use the `setdefault` method instead of `get`:
+If we do want to add new key/value pairs whenever we access a non-existing key, we can use the `setdefault` method instead of `get`:

 ```python
 >>> d.setdefault("dog", "UNDEFINED")